propanto/propanto/README.md

 - 👀 I’m interested in Open Sourse
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Contribute more to Open Source projects
+- 🥅 Goal: Contribute more to Open Source projects

 <br>